PrathameshTugaonkar/teachWithSlidesVR/README.md

 npm start

-## edit the images from Slides.js, for video, change it in Intro.js
+### edit the images from Slides.js, for video, change it in Intro.js
 update the static_assets

-show it browser
 npm run bundle

 surge